• Skip to main content

 ADHD can make concentration very difficult.
 But meditation, by its very nature, is an exercise in focus.

-It can help your child to hone their attention skills over time.
+It's a powerful mindfulness technique that can help your child to hone their attention skills over time.
 It's like a fun workout for your child's focusing abilities.

 Examples of guided meditation cards for children, including the instructions and a card titled "Nature's Breath."